 The chassis remains the same, with a beefy aluminum perimeter frame, an inverted 43mm Showa BPF fork, a MotoGP-inspired Pro-Link rear suspension with shock absorber "Balance Free Rear Cushion" very stable and progressive.
 Only the pilot’s position is changed.
 More radical in fact, with footrests set back by 10mm and more open half-handlebars.

-Complete dashboard with multiple displays, new ignition key in "wave", undeniable sporting qualities, the CBR 1000 RR can always count on a certain and affirmed quality of life; and on its optional sport ABS.
-Unfortunately, this still leads to an overweight of 11 kilos.
-And on the competition side … no comment.
+Complete dashboard with multiple displays, ignition key in format "wave", undeniable sporting qualities, the CBR 1000 RR can always count on a certain and affirmed quality of life; and on its standard sports ABS.
+Unfortunately, this leads to an overweight of 11 kilos.
+What about the competition … no comment.

 Will this be enough to maintain the CBR’s passion capital?
-Enough for a while and wait for the relief.
+In Superbike, nobody believes in it except Ten Kate.
 Good, very good sports car, the CBR 1000 RR knows how to make powder speak but not unleash it like more and more competitors..

 What you must remember